WWE Friday Night Smackdown preview: WWE Women's Tag Team Titles will be defended on Friday's Fox show - Pro Wrestling Dot Net

 -Logan Paul returns

-Powell’s POV: Logan Paul is from Westlake, Ohio, but being an Ohio native didn’t spare him from being booed in Cleveland.
-We’ll see if this time is any different.
-Smackdown will be live on Friday from Toledo, Ohio at Huntington Center.
+Powell’s POV: Smackdown will be live on Friday from Toledo, Ohio at Huntington Center.
 Join me for our weekly live review of Smackdown as the airs Friday on Fox at 7CT/8ET.
 My same audio review will be available for Dot Net Members (including our Patreon patrons).

 Be the first to comment